Chart Color Schemes

 Population growth drivers in Carseldine are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Carseldine's population, as of Nov 2025, is approximately 10,414.
-This figure represents an increase of 570 people since the 2021 Census, which recorded a population of 9,844.
-The growth was inferred from the estimated resident population of 10,316 in June 2024 and an additional 320 validated new addresses since the Census date.
-This results in a population density of 2,288 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Carseldine's growth rate of 5.8% since the census is within 2.8 percentage points of the SA4 region's 8.6%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 52.0% of overall population gains in recent periods.
+Based on AreaSearch's analysis, Carseldine's population is around 10,396 as of Feb 2026.
+This reflects an increase of 552 people (5.6%) since the 2021 Census, which reported a population of 9,844 people.
+The change is inferred from the estimated resident population of 10,316 from the ABS as of June 2024 and an additional 320 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,284 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Looking ahead, national areas are expected to have lower quartile growth, with Carseldine projected to grow by 542 persons to 2041, reflecting a total increase of 4.3% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the area expected to grow by 542 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.4% in total over the 17 years.

 Frequently Asked Questions - Population